memoryhonest/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

 <p align="center"><img src="./imgs/image7.png" /></p>

-**Rational road-blocking can cut off the spread of the novel SARS-CoV-2, but roads at some places have been rudely dug up, which have hindered agricultural production.** Zhou Ping said, \"Under normal circumstances, in order to celebrate the Spring Festival,
+**Rational road-blocking can cut off the spread of SARS-CoV-2, but roads at some places have been rudely dug up, which have hindered agricultural production.** Zhou Ping said, \"Under normal circumstances, in order to celebrate the Spring Festival,